Our Trust board

 Robert Bleasdale, Chief Nursing Officer

-Robert became Deputy Chief Nurse at St George's in 2017, having previously held other senior nursing roles there since 2014.
-He began his nursing career in acute medicine before moving into emergency care.
+Robert became deputy chief nurse at St George's in 2017, having previously held a number of other senior nursing roles at St George's since 2014.
+He started his nursing career in acute medicine, before moving into emergency care.
 He is an advanced trauma nursing course instructor and completed his nursing degree at Oxford Brookes University.
-Robert also holds a master's in Senior Healthcare Leadership from Birmingham University.
+He also has a master's in senior healthcare leadership from Birmingham University.

 Virginia Massaro, Chief Finance Officer